PFAS in Drinking Water Testing

 Are there health-based standards for these compounds?

 The Wisconsin Department of Health Services (DHS) has developed has recommended groundwater standards for 18 PFAS – listed on DHS’ PFAS webpage under the recommended groundwater standards tab.
 These recommended standards can be used to evaluate potential risk from these PFAS in drinking water.
-Individuals that have tested their drinking water for PFAS can this online tool to help interpret their results.
+Individuals that have tested their drinking water for PFAS can use this online tool to help interpret their results.

 How do I request a test kit?